SheikhAnandee/Global-IT-Masters-Program-Analysis/README.md

 # Global Analysis of On-Campus Computer Science & IT Master's Programs
+# Objective
+To build a centralized dataset and interactive dashboard comparing global CS & IT master’s programs.
-# Problem statement
+# Project Background
-This project automates the collection of Computer Science & IT Master’s program information from 35+ countries using Selenium and Undetected-Chromedriver.
+Comparing Computer Science and IT master’s programs across countries is challenging due to fragmented and inconsistent information spread across multiple university websites.
+This project addresses that problem by automating the collection of standardized program data from 35+ countries.
+Using Selenium with Undetected-Chromedriver, the project scrapes on-campus CS & IT master’s program information from the [MastersPortal](https://www.mastersportal.com/) website.The resulting dataset is structured, consistent, and ready for analysis, enabling efficient cross-country comparisons of tuition, rankings, duration, and availability.
+# Data Scraping & Preprocessing
-It gathers key details including program name, university, tuition fee, duration, city, country, average rating, review count, and global ranking percentage.
+Program data is automatically scraped from paginated search results on [MastersPortal](https://www.mastersportal.com/)  using Selenium and Undetected-Chromedriver to bypass anti-bot protections.
+Key attributes collected include program name, university, city, country, tuition fee, duration, average rating, review count, global ranking percentage, and program links.

-The final output is a clean, analysis-ready dataset sourced from the [MastersPortal](https://www.mastersportal.com/) website.<br/>
+To ensure data quality, missing elements are safely handled, location strings are parsed into separate city and country fields, and review counts are cleaned by removing extra characters.
+The final output is stored as a clean, analysis-ready CSV file using Pandas.

+# Data Analysis & Visualization
-Later I used the scraped data to explore patterns and insights using an interactive Tableau dashboard. <br/>
+The scraped dataset is analyzed and visualized using an interactive Tableau dashboard to uncover patterns and insights across global study destinations.
+The dashboard includes: <br/>
 1) Tuition Fee Heatmap across countries and rating categories (excluding Singapore)
 2) Bar Chart of Average Tuition Fee by Country
 3) Tuition Fee vs Program Rating (Scatter Plot)